BC CAEC Test

 • A flexible study schedule

-Though Cansego does not offer the CAEC exam, its prep course is a valuable tool for learners working toward either the CAEC (in other provinces) or the Adult Dogwood in B.C.
+Although Cansego does not offer the CAEC exam, its prep course is a valuable tool for learners working toward either the CAEC (in other provinces) or the Adult Dogwood in British Columbia.

 Adult Graduation Diploma (Adult Dogwood) in B.C.